nayeemmz/cmsc426Spring2021/pano.md

 ## 3. Feature Descriptor
 In the previous step, you found the feature points (locations of the N best best corners after ANMS are called the feature points).
 You need to describe each feature point by a feature vector, this is like encoding the information at each feature points by a vector.
 One of the easiest feature descriptor is described next.

-Take a patch of size $$40 \times 40$$ centered around the subpixel position of the key point (See figure 4 of the [paper](http://matthewalunbrown.com/papers/cvpr05.pdf) by Matthew Brown et al.).
+Take a patch of size $$40 \times 40$$ centered around the subpixel position of the key point (See figure 4 of the [paper](http://matthewalunbrown.com/papers/cvpr05.pdf)).
 You can take the upper left corner as the subpixel position of a pixel so that the pixel position of (0,0) is at the origin.
 You might also need to do some padding for features near the edges.

 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/pano/subpixel.png" width="30%">